mehdi-fathi/eloquent-filter/README.md

     }
 }
 ```
-- Note that the Eloquent Filter by default using the query string or request data to make queries in the laravel.
+-**Note**  that the Eloquent Filter by default using the query string or request data to make queries in the laravel.
  Also, you can set the array to `filter` method Model for making your own custom condition without query string.

-- Note that you must unset your own param as perpage.
+-**Note**  that you must unset your own param as perpage.
 Just you can set page param for paginate this param ignore from filter.

 You can ignore some request params by use of code it.